microsoft/semantic-kernel/python/README.md

 ## How does Python SK compare to the C# version of Semantic Kernel?

-The two SDKs are compatible and at the core they follow the same design principles.
-Some features are still available only in the C# version, and being ported Refer to the [FEATURE MATRIX](../FEATURE_MATRIX.md) doc to see where things stand in matching the features and functionality of the main SK branch.
+Both SDKs are compatible and share core design principles.
+However, some features are still exclusive to the C# version and are being ported.
+For a detailed comparison, refer to the [FEATURE MATRIX](../FEATURE_MATRIX.md).
+In the future, some features may be unique to either the Python or C# versions.
-Over time there will be some features available only in the Python version, and others only in the C# version, for example adapters to external services, scientific libraries, etc.